 When you're looking to hire a carpenter, expect to pay from $35 - $100 per hour on average.
 The cost is often is based on a minimum charge of 1 1/2 to 2 hours or a per-job rate.
+Browse carpenters near you to find the best carpenter for your project.

 Why such a wide range of prices?
 Costs vary according to where you live and how complicated the job is.